Private health insurance and pregnancy

 - paediatrician visits

-However, some of these costs can be claimed on Medicare.
-For more information, check with your insurer and ask your hospital or visit the following websites:
+Some of these costs can be claimed on Medicare.
+For more information about out-of-pocket costs, check with your health provider, your insurer and hospital staff.
+You can also visit the website of the Commonwealth Ombudsman.

-What happens if I fall pregnant and I’m not covered by my health insurance policy?
+What happens if I’m pregnant but I’m not covered by my health insurance policy?

-You can receive very good antenatal care and have your baby in a public hospital or birthing centre, covered by Medicare.
-If you’re not covered by insurance and you want to go to a private hospital, you will have significant out of pocket costs.
+You can receive very good care in a public hospital or birthing centre, fully covered by Medicare.
+If you’re not covered by private health insurance and you want to go to a private hospital, you will have high out-of-pocket costs.
 You will be able to claim back part of the cost of care from a private obstetrician or eligible midwife from Medicare, but you will need to pay all hospital costs.

 The Private Health Insurance Ombudsman has more information about private health insurance and can help you to compare policies.